clean-css/clean-css/README.md

 ## Usage

-### This documentation refers to a pre-release version of clean-css.
+### This documentation refers to a pre-release version of clean-css 4.0.
 See [3.4 branch](https://github.com/jakubpawlowicz/clean-css/tree/3.4) for the current release docs.

+### What will change in clean-css 4?

+There will be some breaking changes:

+* `root`, `relativeTo`, and `target` options are replaced by a single `rebaseTo` option - this means that rebasing URLs and import inlining is much simpler but may not be (YMMV) as powerful as in 3.x.
+* `debug` API option is gone as stats are always provided in output object under `stats` property

+Please note this list is not final.
+You are more than welcome to comment these changes in [4.0 release discussion](https://github.com/jakubpawlowicz/clean-css/issues/842) thread.

 ### What are the requirements?